GreptimeTeam/community/README.md

 ### Org Chart

-**Steering Committee**: responsible for key decision making of projects, determining project scope, release plan, milestones, community governance, and member election.
-Since Greptime's current team is not big, it's composed of Core Team and Greptime's 3 technical co-founders: Jeremy F., Dennis Z. and Ning S. (they are explicitly listed here to differentiate open source projects owned by Greptime, with foundation-owned open source projects).
+**Steering Committee**: responsible for key decision making, determining project scope, release plan, milestones, community governance, and key member election.
+Since Greptime's current team is not big, it's composed of the **Core Team** and Greptime's 3 technical co-founders: Jeremy F., Dennis Z. and Ning S. (they are explicitly listed here to differentiate open source projects owned by Greptime, with foundation-owned open source projects).
 However, a Contributor can become a Steering Committee member through the General Member Leadership Program (see below).

-**Open Source Programs Office (OSPO)**: we borrow the term "OSPO" but the definition is quite different, OSPO in Greptime is a team that manages, organizes, monitors and coordinates a group of Greptime open source sub-projects; it reports to the Steering Committee periodically.
+**Open Source Programs Office (OSPO)**: we borrow the term "OSPO" but the definition is different, OSPO in Greptime is a team that manages, organizes, monitors and coordinates a group of Greptime open source sub-projects; it reports to the Steering Committee periodically.
 Currently, co-founder Jeremy F. is managing all technical sub-projects within the SIGs with the help from the marketing team managing all non-technical sub-projects.
 OSPO is only formed when a cross-team decision needs to be made, therefore, it only shows on the graph of Decision Escalation Path (see below).

-**Core Team**: responsible for the operation, execution and maintenance of open source projects.
+**Core Team**: responsible for the operation, execution and maintenance of Greptime's open source projects.
 Currently, Core Team includes Gretpime's full/part-time developers and marketing team members who are working for open source projects that are owned by Greptime.

 ![Org Chart](./public/img/org_chart.png)